hamilton-institute/hamilton-blog/README.md

 know how to do that, please follow [this guide](https://brunaw.com/slides/git-workshop/git-workshop.html) or ask another member of the group for help.

+If this is not your first time writing a blog post, please **pull** the repository changes first, also described in the previous link.
+Not doing this will generate conflicts between your local folder and the current state of the repository.

 1) Assuming R and RStudio to be already installed, open a new RStudio session in the repository you just cloned.
 Preferably, you can use an [RStudio project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).